 The years passed with no new music, but re-mastered discs, documentaries, and books.

 “The Rise and Fall of the Clash” documentary features interviews will the band members discussing their versions of the end.
+The BBC documentary is also a must see.

 Also worth checking out, the book “Redemption Song: The Ballad of Joe Strummer.”